2ndsleep/2ndsleep.github.io/_drafts/basics/azure_intro/explainers/2023-09-20-landing-zones.md

 Since this blog is all about automating deployments, you may also be thinking, can't I configure these things as part of my deployment process?
 For example, can't a just include a shutdown schedule when I deploy my VM?
 You absolutely can, but the drawback is that you only set the shutdown schedule at deploy time.
 If you decide later to change the shutdown schedule, you have to write a script to update everything.
 Managing the landing zone configuration will make the change automatically.
 And a benefit is that you don't have to include all that shutdown schedule nonsense as part of your deployment.
 Just deploy it into the correct landing zone (AKA, subscription) and you're good to go.

+I had a hard time wrapping my head around landing zones at first because I just didn't understand what it *was*.
+A landing zone is technically the subscription where you put your resources.
+But a subscription that doesn't have configurations applied to it isn't a useful landing zone.
+So then is a subscription without any configurations a landing zone?
+I think technically yes.
+So then are all the configurations part of the landing zone?
+I think technically no. Honestly, I still don't know what the hell a landing zone technically is, and I think all the big cloud providers' documentation dances around giving a solid definition.
+In the end it doesn't really matter as long as you get the concept.
+{: .notice--info}

 ## How Does a Landing Zone Work?

 The reason I said the subscription has "configurations applied" rather than "is configured" is that there's not a lot of configuration that can be done to a subscription itself.
 The way you configure a landing zone is to assign certain things at a subscription level or above the subscription at the management group level.
 Here are the "things" you can configure to make the landing zone work the way you want it to.